Blog or YouTube: Which Should You Start First?

 So go ahead, make your mark, whether through compelling blog posts, engaging YouTube videos, or a blend of both.

-How do I decide if I should start with a blog or a YouTube channel first?
+Should I start with a blog or a YouTube channel if I am a complete beginner?

-Can I use both a blog and a YouTube channel without doubling my workload?
+Can I do both blogging and YouTube without burning out?

 Article by Andy Feliciotti